-- Enjoy the flexibility of hybrid and face-to-face class options
+- Enjoy the flexibility of hi-flex class options, which is a blend of online and face-to-face delivery modes

 - Classes take place on TWU’s Dallas and Houston campuses